The Joy of Mirror Making: Parabolizing

 Is it the testing method?
 Is it using rouge instead of cerium oxide?
 It's you - your personality, your self-awareness, your patience and discipline - these are the greatest determinants for success.
 And always keep in mind that the test is in service to the process and strategy of parabolizing.

-Be cautious and thoughtful, look for defects because they are surely there, confirm with the star test and become conversant with more than one test.
+Be cautious, thoughtful, yet curious.
+Look for defects because they are surely there, confirm with the star test and become conversant with more than one test.
 Finally, practice, practice, practice by making mirror after mirror after mirror.
 Give them to friends or barter them for eyepieces or other goodies (I once made a 20 inch [50cm] mirror in exchange for a fully enclosed trailer to transport a large scope of mine).

-Regardless of the tests you use, you will face high zones that need more polishing, low zones that frustrate you, turned edges that are plain annoying and astigmatism in large thin mirrors that can result in temporary insanity.
+Regardless of the tests you use, you will face high zones that need more polishing, low zones that frustrate you, turned edges that are plain annoying and astigmatism that can result in temporary insanity.
 Above all, it's the combination of sky, observer, telescope and optics that create the view.
 So let us get on with the task of creating the very best primary mirrors.

 Stroking a full-sized polishing tool against the mirror using one-third long strokes or spinning a 5/6 sized tool on the mirror drives the mirror's surface spherical.
 What can the mirror maker vary to induce a paraboloidal curve on the mirror's face?
 We know that polishing is a result of time, pressure, speed, and polishing compound.
 While accentuated pressure is occasionally used to fix a zone, it isn't used to parabolize because it isn't consistent.
 We can't easily vary speed or polishing compound, so that leaves time.